mybasementcloud/bash_4_Check_Point_scripts/README.md

 # bash_4_Check_Point_scripts

 Collection of bash scripts for use on Check Point Gaia systems

+## UPDATED 2022-02

+## Overview

 mybasementcloud operational implemented working Gaia and bash script examples

 ### NOTE:  !!!!!
-TO USE THESE SCRIPTS DO NOT PLACE IN /home/<user> FOLDER !!!!
+TO USE THESE SCRIPTS DO NOT PLACE IN /home/<user> FOLDER

 ### NOTE:  !!
 Provided AS-IS and mostly for reference on scripting approach.
-No implied Support, SLA, or help, but might address issues identified if provided with enough details !!
+No implied Support, SLA, or help, but might address issues identified if provided with enough details

 Scripts should handle all installation types from R77.30 and higher, potential function on pre-R77.30 versions possible.
 This set handles R8X varriants up to R81 and R81.10 EA.

 These scripts are currently in deployment in the mybasementcloud environment and used to operate, document, and administer the mybasementcloud Check Point systems.

 Specific examples and operation for:

 - _api_subscripts - subscripts for Check Point mgmt_cli API scripts
 - _fixes - script based changes and updates to address problems, bugs, issues, ideas, and format.
 Can be used relative to the closest date template to fix scripts built with older templates.
 - _hostsetupscripts - example scripts for configuring a newly installed Gaia host with bash 4 Check Point script base solution and operating environment